Restoring Celebrity Status

 Due to an unfortunate accident, this 70’s classic was battered and bruised after a summer fender bender.
 The Series 3 arrived at E-Type UK’s Kent-based facility for bodywork crash repair and respray to the existing Jaguar finish, Willow Green.

-Currently residing in Middlesex, Southeast England, this Series 3 V12 comes with an interesting celebrity status, having been bought new by former famous Liverpool and England legend, Kevin Keegan OBE.
+Currently residing in Middlesex, Southeast England, this Series 3 V12 comes with an interesting celebrity status, having been bought new by famous former Liverpool and England legend, Kevin Keegan OBE.
 Keegan was a known Jaguar E-Type fanatic, recorded to have owned countless E-Type models including this 1972 Series 3 V12 Roadster finished in factory original Willow Green with Biscuit leather interior.

 Once the Series 3 arrived at E-Type UK our restoration technicians ran a full inspection to assess the damage of the incident.
 Much to the owners delight the inspection highlighted that the damage was mostly superficial, and the E-Type’s chassis remained intact.